-- Trupanion Express is proprietary software which facilitates point-of-sale claims processing within seconds.
-Trupanion is the only pet insurance provider in the market with the ability to process and pay claims at the point of sale, before the client pays his or her portion of the invoice.
+- Trupanion Express is proprietary software that facilitates point-of-sale claims processing within seconds.
+NOTE: Trupanion is the only pet insurance provider in the U.S. market with the ability to process and pay claims at the point of sale before the client pays his or her portion of the invoice.

 - The company’s founder and CEO is said to have a desk in the company’s call center, which would help explain why a phone call with Trupanion is about as unlike Aetna or United Healthcare as it gets.

 - Although in the past, customers were free to increase or lower their deductibles, Trupanion recently removed the option to lower one’s deductible and pay a higher premium.
 The reason(s) were not provided to members, but Trupanion has its 4q earnings call in less than one week, which may offer some clarity.

 - Trupanion Express, which integrates with veterinary practice management software and facilitates real-time and direct billing, is only available in about 5,000 veterinary practices, although the company has been able to grow this number substantially from one year to the next.
 The company has about 150 field representatives who visit veterinary practices throughout the country to sell Trupanion’s software (there are between 28,000 and 32,000 total veterinary practices in the United States, so there’s progress to be made).